rfordatascience/tidytuesday/data/2018/2018-09-18/readme.md

 We have a double data-set for this week!

 * US airport data from 2013-2017
-* Hypoxia dataset in pilots from R4DS member Nathan Cook
+* Hypoxia dataset in pilots from community member Nathan Cook

 ## US Airport data dictionary
 * Full details [here](https://www.faa.gov/airports/planning_capacity/passenger_allcargo_stats/categories/)